xoblite/HAP-NodeJS-accessories/README.md

 _(icon to be added)_

 High level integration of the [KEBA KeContact P30 series](https://www.keba.com/en/emobility/products/product-overview/product_overview) wallbox charging stations for electric cars (via a spoofed fan accessory showing the charging/plugged state as well as the power output in percentage of the HW/SW configured maximum).
-Reads the current values periodically (10 seconds interleaving) from the wallbox using its [UDP based API](https://www.keba.com/en/emobility/service-support/downloads/Downloads), and reports back to HomeKit.
-It also supports optional exposure of these and other parameters to [Prometheus](https://prometheus.io/) (on port 11521, cf. K=11, E=5, B=2, A=1, by default), see above. _PS.
-May add a one or two more features before it's done, haven't decided yet... :)_
+Reads the current values periodically (10 seconds interleaving) from the wallbox using its [UDP based API](https://www.keba.com/en/emobility/service-support/downloads/Downloads) (note that your wallbox IP address must be configured on line 11!), and reports back to HomeKit.
+It also supports optional exposure of these and other parameters to [Prometheus](https://prometheus.io/) (on port 11521, cf. K=11, E=5, B=2, A=1, by default), see above.

 **Coming soon...**